Bob-Zimmerman/CPFirewallScripts/README.md

 If sends an email when it starts to tell you it is pushing the policies.
 Once the pushes have finished, you get a summary of the results.
-Right now, the summary only includes success or failure, and the count of errors, warnings, and so on.
-If a push fails, it does not include the error message.
+Right now, the summary includes success or failure, the count of errors/warnings/etc., and any error messages.

 ## clusterDiff.sh
 Runs a script you provide on each member of every cluster reporting to